A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Motivation and Framework Development

-The focus of this paper is the study of the Banach-Picard iteration within a stochastic framework, and in \cref{sec:introduction} we provided some motivations.
-Mathematically, we are interested in analyzing the following update:
+Motivated by the example discussed so far, we are now ready to formalize the stochastic operator framework of interest in this paper.
+Consider an operator $\T \x = (\T_1 \x, \ldots, \T_n \x)$, in the following we analyze the convergence of the update, for $i \in \{ 1, \ldots, n \}$:

 where $\ell \in \N$ is the iteration index, $u_i^\ell$ are Bernoulli random variables that indicate whether a coordinate is updated or not at iteration $\ell$, and $\e^\ell = (e_1^\ell, \ldots, e_n^\ell)$ is a random vector of additive noise.
+As discussed in \cref{subsec:motivating-ex}, in federated learning only the coordinates corresponding to active nodes (with $u_i^\ell$) are updated, and additive noise may be due to inexact communications or stochastic gradients (hence $e_i^\ell$).
+The operator $\T^\ell$ is allowed to change over time to account for online learning problems defined by streaming sources of data.

-Throughout the paper, the initial condition $\x^0 \in \Hs$ will be treated as a deterministic quantity.
-The following assumptions are used to formalize this stochastic framework.
+In the following we introduce and discuss some assumptions to formalize the framework.
+We remark that throughout the paper, the initial condition $\x^0 \in \Hs$ will be assumed to be deterministic.